kieran-boyle/Mods/Kiki-AllTheBoss/README.txt

 				otherwise will be the time after load / event that the group spawns. (number) escortAmount : the number of raiders / rogues in each group. (number)

-	addRaiders / addRogues
+	addRaiders / addRogues / addBloodhounds / addCrazedScavs :

-		Adds additional groups of Raiders / Rogues to the boss waves, with the following settings
+		Adds additional groups of Raiders / Rogues / Bloodhounds / CrazedScavs to the boss waves, with the following settings

 			enabled : if true, will apply the following settings fop each map. (true / false)